josefin-werme/LAVA/README.md

 (<c.a.de.leeuw@vu.nl>), CTG Lab, VU Amsterdam 2025-06-27

-**NOTE**: As of LAVA version 0.1.5, custom LAVA LD reference files based on a large UK Biobank cohort is now available for use with LAVA (linked below).
+**NOTE**: as of LAVA version 0.1.5, custom LAVA LD reference files based on a large UK Biobank cohort is now available for use with LAVA (linked below).
 We **strongly** recommend that users switch to using the UK Biobank reference instead of
 1,000 Genomes for any analysis of European ancestry data, as use of the 1,000 Genomes data has been found ***\[TODO: preprint link\]*** to lead to possible inflation of type 1 error rates and bias in the local heritability estimates due to its small sample size.